ABOUT – MISSION

 On a mission to walk the talk.

-May it be to develop education, peace, health, fair play, gender equalities, cultural bridges or environmentally sustainable solutions.
+May it be to develop education, peace, health, fair play, gender equality, cultural bridges, or environmentally sustainable solutions.
 The fields may vary, but the perspective has to be global and the purpose has to be a good one – meaning somehow related to the UN 2030 Sustainable Development Goals.
-Or coping with any of the global mega trends or consequences that we all are affected by whether we like it or not.
+Or coping with any of the global megatrends, or consequences that we all are affected by whether we like it or not.

 Too much to grasp?
 I re-wrote them for you – into short tweets: Read now.

-Scaling down on stuff, scaling up on action.
+Scaling down on stuff, scaling up on the action.

 Crossing borders, learning more.

 In 2003 I grabbed a chance to work for the iconic pop singer Wei Wei in China.
 It turned into a role as an international manager with a global brand assignment in the field of music.
 I was given the opportunity to experience another corner of the world.
 I dived into an ocean full of challenges and cultural differences.
-I learned that my western views on the world was narrow minded.
+I learned that my western views on the world were narrow-minded.
 I smashed into insights and experiences I simply couldn't have met elsewhere.
-For that I am deeply grateful.
+For that, I am deeply grateful.

 The world of today keeps me motivated.

 Still learning and I still have the fortunate opportunity to travel the world.
 My days offer endless challenges while crossing borders, cultural nuances, time zones and bureaucratic formats.
 I constantly see things that keep me motivated to allocate my efforts to matters that make sense on a global scale.
 And to embrace signs of hope for the generations growing up.